Read the story of how the Canal & River Trust came to be

 Dr Philippa Moreton actively encourages her patients to explore their local waterways to relieve stress.
 She believed in the healing powers of the towpath so much, she even donated money to the Trust to help protect her local canals.

-And it’s because of that kind of generous support that we can keep improving our canals, rivers, bridges, locks and buildings.
-It lets our expert staff and an army of volunteers work to make sure we all have somewhere to escape to.
+And it’s because of that kind of generous support that our expert staff and dedicated volunteers can continue their work to make life better by water - for everyone.

 There’s a whole world of new and interesting places to explore and enjoy.
 Whether it’s urban water sports, running, cycling, relaxing with a coffee, meeting friends or popping into a floating bookshop - you’ll find your own space on the canal.